 Please contact us if you have any queries.

 How long does delivery take?

 Please allow at least 3 working days for standard delivery.
 Orders are dispatched within 24 hours (Monday-Friday, except on Bank Holidays), and are sent by Royal Mail First Class Post.
 Royal Mail aims to deliver the next working day, including Saturdays, however it can take longer, especially during busy periods.

 Can you do custom orders?

 We provide a bespoke service for custom designed orders, such as branded Greens & Greetings, or perhaps to mark a special occasion.
-A minimum order of 100 applies.
+A minimum order applies.
 Please contact us to discus your requirements.

 Do you sell to trade?